Documentation

 <div>

-<p>{() => this.count}</p> {/* reactive — updates when count changes */}
+<p>{() => this.count}</p> {/* reactive — updates in place */}

 <button onClick={() => this.count++}>+</button>